/*

 <p class="main-menu-wrap"><a href="/" class="main-menu-btn">Main Menu</a></p><<set $pathArray to $pathArray.concat(["Ending: Diverted with ice"])>>

-You land at an alternate — KCIC most likely — with residual ice on the airframe, TKS at 8%, and the realization that you spent about thirty minutes in more ice than the airplane was designed to handle in a sustained way.
+You land at your amended alternate with residual ice on the airframe, TKS at 8%, and the realization that you spent about thirty minutes in more ice than the airplane was designed to handle in a sustained way.
 The rollout is long because the ice-loaded wing is still lifting at a lower coefficient than the clean wing would.
 You taxi in slowly.

 On the ramp, the line tech gives a low whistle at the leading edges.
 "That's a pile," he says.
 You nod.
 Jamal takes a photograph of the left wingtip before the fluid finishes weeping.
 The clinic meeting rescheduled to Zoom.
 You are staying overnight.